skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **e_window** *(double)* - Default: *0.0*

-  This argument determines the energy window for TD-DFTB.
+  This parameter determines the energy window for TD-DFTB.
 It increases the efficiency of NACME evaluation. **e_window** indicates the energy range above the last transition at the highest excitation to be included in the excited state calculation.
 This option must be treated carefully.